MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltdocompletionprocessingwhensafe.md

 If a minifilter calls **FltDoCompletionProcessingWhenSafe** and the *SafePostCallback* is invoked in a worker thread because it is not safe to invoke it in the current thread context, the filter manager will resume completion processing as long as the minifilter does not return FLT_POSTOP_MORE_PROCESSING_REQUIRED from the *SafePostCallback*.

 If the minifilter does return FLT_POSTOP_MORE_PROCESSING_REQUIRED from the *SafePostCallback*, the minifilter must call [**FltCompletePendedPostOperation**](./nf-fltkernel-fltcompletependedpostoperation.md) to resume completion processing.

-> [!CAUTION]
-> To avoid deadlocks, **FltDoCompletionProcessingWhenSafe** cannot be called for I/O operations that can be directly completed by a driver in the storage stack.

 ## -see-also